paketo-buildpacks/liberty/README.md

 * server.env
 * bootstrap.properties

+**IMPORTANT NOTE:** Do not put secrets in any of these configuration files!
+The files will be included in the resulting image and can leak your secrets.

 At the moment, these files can only be included in the build by telling the Maven or Gradle buildpacks to provide them.
 For example, to provide server configuration in the `src/main/liberty/config`, set one of the following environment variables in your `pack build` command.